CartoDB/documentation/app/content/react/guides/layers-and-widgets.md

 {{% bannerNote title="note" %}}
 As you can see, we are using here the `STORES_SOURCE_COLUMNS` that we created before.
 It is very important to use constants and avoid to hardcode column names.
 {{%/ bannerNote %}}

-#### Widgets source data

-When you are working with widgets, you can use two different source data types:

-- **Server-side data**.
-Widgets will consume `global` data, without listening to the viewport changes. `viewportFilter` prop must be false.
-The widgets will show data corresponding to the whole dataset.

-- **Client-side data**.
-Widgets will consume `viewport features` data, listening to the viewport changes. `viewportFilter` prop must be true.
-The viewport is part of the store so any time it changes, the widget is refreshed to include only data corresponding to the current viewport.

-{{% bannerNote title="warning" %}}
-* Setting `viewportFilter={false}` is the same as not specifying the property, because the default value is false.

-* BigQuery tileset layers work only with client-side data so it requires `viewportFilter` prop set to true.
-Otherwise, you will get an error.
-{{%/ bannerNote %}}

 ### Understanding how the pieces work together